brev-dev/LORA_esp8266_sensor_MQTT_bridge/README.md

 - spreading_factor (default 8): 6 <= x <= 12
 - coding_rate (default 5): 5 <= x <= 8 (true coding rate in the range 1-4 equals this value minus 4)

-Respect the fair-use transmission time per sensor of 30 seconds per day.
+Respect the fair-use transmission time per sensor.
 The Semtec "LORA Calculator" tool gives the airtime (and therefore the minimum time between readings) for different radio settings.
 Or there's an online tool [here](https://loratools.nl/#/airtime).

 ### Example settings
 Here's what I use to maximize range with multiple obstacles.
 With this, I can reliably get a signal from a sensor in the basement to a receiver four floors above: